Groningen, Netherlands

 Workshop Contents and Objectives

 Social network analysis is used to understand communities by investigating their structure.
-How individuals in communities are connected to one another can influence information flows, actor importance, and the overall behavior of the community.
-More generally, network analysis allows us to identify structure in our data, including key actors, hierarchies of relationships, brokers, groups and local communities, patterns of information flow, and the resilience of the community as a whole.
+The same principles can be used to study other kinds of data in industry, economics, communication, informatics, and business.
+Network analysis allows us to identify structure in our data, including key actors, hierarchies of relationships, brokers, groups and local communities, patterns of information flow, and the resilience of the community.

 Networks are made up nodes connected by edges.
 Any data in a matrix format can be represented as a network.
 In social network analysis, the nodes are usually people.
 But nodes can be used to represent almost anything, such as cities, brands, online communities, scientific articles, political organizations, colors in paintings, emotions, historical events, or words in a language.
 This means that network analysis can be used to unlock and understand many kinds of data.

 In this workshop, students will learn the basic concepts of social network analysis and extend its use to network analysis more broadly, including data analysis and network visualization.
-Students will learn the material in a practical hands-on fashion, largely using R.
+Students will learn the material in a practical hands-on fashion, largely using R, and all the code will be provided.
+In previous years, students with limited knowledge of R have made great progress.

 Workshop design